- Books, Literature, and Writing»

 The supporting characters

-On the other hand, we had all possible luxuries that every child desires, we had our chief chef (Rabi Da)whose red hue mutton curry could take your breath away, he had his subordinates who were not spared if they failed to obey his orders.
+On the other hand, we had all possible luxuries that every child desires, we had our cook (Rabi Da) whose red mutton curry could take your breath away, he had his subordinates who were not spared if they failed to obey his orders.
 Then we had the famous domestic helpers and the famous full-timers with an unique out-and-out streak that takes us all over to a laughter ride even today.
 I heard growing up that we had enough riches and opulence stored in this house.
 But my parents always reminded me that we are any normal middle class joint family with trials and tribulations where self-respect was of paramount importance.
 I can muse on those happy times forever capturing everyone in my minds’ celluloid.
 I was taught at such delicate age to share a Five Star or Dairy Milk with all my brothers and it appeared a public unfair to the little ‘ME’.
-After finishing my school I found out the feeling of ‘Thine and Mine’ had no dictionary in our lives, now I know why my elder brother happily gives his much loved Toyota Altis to both his brother-in-laws to take few rides on till he resides back to India.
+After finishing my school I found out the feeling of ‘Mine and Thine’ had no meaning in our lives, now I know why my elder brother happily gives his much loved Toyota Altis to both his brother-in-laws to take few rides on till he resides back to India.

 I thought all of us underwent a smooth wedlock day due to my aunt's perfect knowledge of the ‘Mitra wedding Rituals” at her finger-tips.
 One year back she lost her ‘all-positive husband’ and we lost our warm-hearted uncle and our home, their first ever son-in-law.
 Both of them gave us (apart from pure love) two loving well brought up brothers.
 One of them, after cracking hotel management, has risen up as a senior manager in a top hospitality chain in our country; he has gifted me a lovely niece thereby granting me with the title of ‘aunt’; on the other hand the younger one is a budding fashion designer, a known name in couture /fashion weeks extending to even film fraternity and not to forget this year my husband’s Fifa world cup viewing partner; still happily unmarried son of our house!!